jinghua000/client-adapter/README.md

 @book.adapter_wrapper.my_method # => works
 ```

-hmm... but i am not very recommend you to use it by this way,
+hmm... but i'm not very recommend you to use it by this way,
 if you need some method works alone,
 maybe you should define it in the original class.